Quick guide

 Geirsstaðakirkja is small, quiet, and easy to underestimate from the map alone.
 The stop works because the church feels specific to the place: a turf-roofed building sitting out in open farmland, close enough to Egilsstaðir to fit naturally into a broader East Iceland day without pretending to be a major standalone attraction.

-A local Iceland travel editor would add Geirsstaðakirkja when the route already includes Egilsstaðir, Lagarfljót, or a slower East Iceland base and needs one short cultural contrast.
-The same editor would skip it when the traveler still has to choose between a stronger scenic stop such as Hengifoss, a calmer soak at Vök Baths, or the longer detour toward Seyðisfjörður.
+Add it add Geirsstaðakirkja when the route already includes Egilsstaðir, Lagarfljót, or a slower East Iceland base and needs one short cultural contrast.
+Skip it skip it when the traveler still has to choose between a stronger scenic stop such as Hengifoss, a calmer soak at Vök Baths, or the longer detour toward Seyðisfjörður.

 Worth the stop?